CloserToTheCenter/GleamReference/gleam/list.md

 *Gleam lists are linked lists:*
 - *Prefixing is cheaper than postfixing.
 One idiom: prefix many times, then reverse at the end.*
 - *There's no lookup by index.
-You can write one but it will be slow.
-Dictionaries are better for lookups.*
+If you need frequent lookups, consider using a dictionary.*
 - *The benefits: everything immutable AND cheap to split of leading elements with pattern matching.*

 ## Have some items: